 - A natural person with permanent residence in the state and a registered street address, not a P.O. box.

-In other words, you have two options — act as a statutory agent yourself, designate an employee or hire a professional registered agent service.
-The latter means extra annual costs of around $100-$150.
+In other words, you have two options — act as a statutory agent yourself, designate an employee or hire a professional registered agent service for about $100 to $350 year in Ohio.
+If you form an LLC with Northwest, they'll give you a free registered agent for the first year.
+After that, it's $125 per year.

-The good news is that you don’t have to make the above decision immediately.
+You don’t have to make the above decision immediately.
 You can list yourself as a statutory agent at first.
-And then “upgrade” to a professional service.
+And then “upgrade” to a professional service (if needed).

-Per Ohio Revised Code Section 1705.04, you’ll need to provide the following information to the SOS:
+Per Ohio Revised Limited Liability Company Act Section 1706.16, you’ll need to provide the following information to the SOS:

 - The business name of the LLC